vaidik/gtm-tools/README.md

 The *default* behavior is that it will perform a `diff` between all the entities of both the accounts and copy only the changes from the source account to the target account.

+While copying, `gtm-tools` will look for variables that have been provided an override using `variableOverrides` configuration for the target account and set the value provided in the configuration.
+This comes handy to easily change things like configurations or credentials for 3rd party services in different environments.

 ```
 gtm-tools copy -sa <SOURCE_ACCOUNT_ID> -sc <SOURCE_CONTAINER_ID> -sw <SOURCE_WORKSPACE_ID> -ta <TARGET_ACCOUNT_ID> -tc <TARGET_CONTAINER_ID> -tw <TARGET_WORKSPACE_ID>